intersystems/Samples-FHIRStarter/README.md

  1. `DockerFile` — script for building a Docker container
  2. `Installer.xml` — installer manifest for setting up an IRIS instance
  3. `FHIRStarter_Export.xml` — all the classes required for an FHIRStarter production
- 4. `ISCPATIENTtoFHIR.xsd` — schema for an XML file
+ 4. `ISCPATIENTtoFHIR.xml` — schema for an XML file
- 5. `HS.SDA3.xsd` — schema for a CDA file

 ### Sample files
  1. `ISC/ISCPATIENTtoFHIR.xml` — sample XML file